tinymce/tinymce-docs/enterprise/tiny-comments.md

             toolbar: 'bold italic underline | tinycomments',
             plugins: "tinycomments",
             content_style: '.mce-annotation { background: yellow; color: black; } .tc-active-annotation {background: lime; color: black; }',
+// `content_style` is defined to highlight the commented text in the editor.
+You can choose a different color as per your preference.
             annotations_create: create,
             annotations_reply: reply,
             annotations_get: get,